jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab22.md

 				}

 			}
 		}
 }

 ```
 The synthesis report is shown below:

 <div align=center><img src="Images/19/3.png" alt="drawing" width="800"/></div>

-From the report, we can see that the first way must wait the first row data input and then can have data output, so the trip counter of the ```jacobi5d_soda``` function is 48.
+From the report, we can see that the first way must wait for the first-row data input and then can have data output, so the trip counter of the ```jacobi5d_soda``` function is 48.

 **interation.cpp**
 ```c++